tiendq/SQLiteCpp/README.md

 #endif
 ```

-## How to contribute
-### GitHub website
-The most efficient way to help and contribute to this wrapper project is to
-use the tools provided by GitHub:
-- please fill bug reports and feature requests here: https://github.com/SRombauts/SQLiteCpp/issues
-- fork the repository, make some small changes and submit them with pull-request

-### Contact
-You can also email me directly, I will try to answer questions and requests whenever I get the time for it.

 ### Coding Style Guidelines
 The source code use the CamelCase naming style variant where:
 - type names (class, struct, typedef, enums...) begin with a capital letter